Iron in food

 During pregnancy it’s common for women to become slightly anaemic, but it’s not usually treated unless the mother has symptoms of anaemia.
-The extra blood volume of both mother and baby contributes to ‘haemodilution’ and a natural fall in red cell blood levels, and the lower viscosity of the blood may help reduce the risks of blood clots occuring during pregnancy.
+The extra blood volume of both mother and baby contributes to ‘haemodilution’ and a natural fall in red cell blood levels, and the lower viscosity of the blood may help reduce the risks of blood clots occurring during pregnancy.
 Women whose haemoglobin falls too low are advised to take iron supplements, but this should only be on the advice of your doctor or midwife.

 How much iron do I need?

 Women need on average around 14.8mg of iron daily to prevent anaemia.
 Men and post- menopausal women require around 8.7mg iron daily.
 The amounts remain unchanged in pregnancy as hormonal changes help improve iron uptake.
 It doesn’t matter if one day you have more iron, and less on the next.
 These values refer to a value averaged out daily over a period of time.

 Women with heavy menstrual periods may need more iron than average to help replace haemoglobin caused by blood loss.